 Importantly, should this change, we will let you know as soon as we can.
 There is currently no timescale for officers returning to work from Montrose House, Hamilton.

 We would respectfully request that, wherever possible, you submit applications and other related documents through the Scottish Government’s e-development portal.
 We will continually update the information and advice on our website.
 Please let us know if you have any difficulties and we will try to resolve these by email or by phone.

 We can continue to receive documents by post but we will only be able to access these once a week.
 This is to reduce the amount of time our staff have to work within the office.
 You will understand that it would be beneficial for everyone to receive correspondence through the national portal at this time to reduce delays.
 Neighbour notification letters are being sent out once a week and the advertisement of applications are still being published in the press, where necessary.
 Should you wish to make representations on an application, we would prefer you to submit these electronically via the Public Access system on the website or by email.
 In addition, in line with Scottish Government guidance, site notices will be published once a week on the Planning and building standards weekly list page of the website rather than posted on site.

-As you will appreciate with the current ‘lockdown’, we have had to significantly reduce the number of site visits that can be made.
-We will only make a site visit for the inspection of a dangerous building.
-If possible and it is safe to do so, you can submit photographs of the application site to help us assess the impact of the proposal on the surrounding area.
+As you will appreciate with the current situation, we have had to significantly reduce the number of site visits that can be made.
+However, site visits have now re-commenced.
+At the present time they are limited to essential visits only and we ask that you continue to provide us with alternative means of assessment wherever possible.
+If it is safe to do so, you can submit photographs of the application site to help us assess the impact of the proposal on the surrounding area.

 Enquiries about suspected unauthorised development can still be made on the Planning enforcement page.
-We will not be able to investigate on site but we will try to deal with your enquiry as far as we can and keep you updated.
+We will try to deal with your enquiry as far as we can and keep you updated.